Chris Miller (quarterback): Professional career

-Miller was mired by injury in 1992, playing in just eight games (having a 15:6 TD/INT ratio) that year while having a career-high throw for 89 yards during the year when he tore his ACL at the Georgia Dome when his spikes were caught in the turf.
-The next year saw him start just two games and go 0-2 before he tore the same ACL against Pittsburgh.
+Miller was mired by injury in 1992, playing in just eight games (having a 15:6 TD/INT ratio) that year while having a career-high throw for 89 yards during the season.
+He tore his ACL at the Georgia Dome when his spikes were caught in the turf.
+The next year saw him start just two games and go 0–2 before he tore the same ACL against Pittsburgh.
 He moved to the Los Angeles Rams as a free agent in 1994.
 He served as the starter for 10 games and threw for 2,104 yards with 16 touchdowns to 14 interceptions.
-The 1995 season was his last as a general starter, where he went 7-6 while throwing for 2,623 yards with 18 touchdowns to 15 interceptions.
+The 1995 season was his last as a general starter, where he went 7–6 while throwing for 2,623 yards with 18 touchdowns to 15 interceptions.
 After being released by the Rams in the offseason, he elected to retire, having suffered five concussions in the span of 14 months.

 In 1999, Miller was recruited to serve in the quarterbacks room of the Denver Broncos, who had rookie Brian Griese and Bubby Brister after the retirement of John Elway in the offseason.
-Miller wound up starting three games for the team, going 2-1 with 527 passing yards combined.
+Miller wound up starting three games for the team, going 2–1 with 527 passing yards combined.
 A collision during a run-fake on Monday Night game against Oakland saw him suffer a concussion that convinced him that it was best to retire for good in January 2000.
 He was inducted into the Oregon Sports Hall of Fame in 2005.